 Additionally, owning 2 chinchillas will need more supervision when they are out for playtime or interacting in their cage.

-The Story on My 5 Year Old Chinchilla and Pairing with Other Chinchillas
+The Story Of My 5 Year Old Chinchilla And Pairing With Other Chinchillas

 When I first adopted my chinchilla, I arrived at the breeder, and she escorted me down to the “chinchilla room” which was basically a climate-controlled addition to the home.